Anishinaabe Veterinary Infrastructure Initiative

 At the request of several health directors from a number of Ontario Anishinaabe First Nations in Treaty #3, Dr. Richard G. Herbert shared about modern non-native solutions to dog control issues.
 Inherent in that consultation was introducing modern veterinary infrastructure.
 Modern veterinary infrastructure is involved with maintaining quality disease-free meat supplies, zoonotic disease (ex. rabies) prevention, companion animal (dog) population control, nuisance wildlife control, farm animal production, and the prevention of animal suffering.
 Veterinary infrastructure does not exist for Canada’s Indigenous Peoples.
-The absence of an Aboriginal veterinary infrastructure has left Aboriginal community members at risk from eating un-inspected wild meat and fish, exposed to preventable diseases from domestic and wild animals, in danger of dog attacks, and without the wildlife management tools to sustain and excel in traditional lifestyles; including the development of an international trade and commerce with wildlife harvest.
-When these Northwestern Ontario Aboriginal leaders became aware of what a veterinary infrastructure could do, three basic infrastructure programs arose: Traditional trade and commerce, dog control, and a roles infrastructure program.
+The absence of an Indigenous veterinary infrastructure has left Indigenous community members at risk from eating un-inspected wild meat and fish, exposed to preventable diseases from domestic and wild animals, in danger of dog attacks, and without the wildlife management tools to sustain and excel in traditional lifestyles; including the development of an international trade and commerce with wildlife harvest.
+When these Northwestern Ontario Indigenous leaders became aware of what a veterinary infrastructure could do, three basic infrastructure programs arose: Traditional trade and commerce, dog control, and a roles infrastructure program.

 As work began to move forward every barrier imaginable sprang up in front of us.
-All with the purpose of preventing Aboriginal people from picking up pieces and restoring their lives, communities and culture.
+All with the purpose of preventing Indigenous people from picking up pieces and restoring their lives, communities and culture.
 We literally ran into Canada's policy on forced assimilation and its barriers that are embedded in Canadian law, regulations and programs.
-This took the focus of our work away from specific end-stage programs capable of providing solutions (such as dog control programs and traditional food safety programs) and brought us to work on rebuilding traditional Aboriginal infrastructures that are missing because of Canada's policy on forced Aboriginal assimilation (such as veterinary infrastructure upon which dog and safe food programs are based).
-These foundational aboriginal infrastructures need to function (harmonize) with outside jurisdictions (provincial, federal and international).
-Without harmonization, traditional Aboriginal infrastructures will not function to provide end-stage programs capable of solving problems (such as sustainable economic development to end poverty).
-Harmonization identifies and removes barriers embedded in Canada's infrastructures that withhold Aboriginal rights from being realized.
-This brought our work to focus on rebuilding traditional core infrastructures in harmony with Canada's infrastructures; a process that functionally reconciles Canada with its Aboriginal Peoples.
+This took the focus of our work away from specific end-stage programs capable of providing solutions (such as dog control programs and traditional food safety programs) and brought us to work on rebuilding traditional Indigenous infrastructures that are missing because of Canada's policy on forced Indigenous assimilation (such as veterinary infrastructure upon which dog and safe food programs are based).
+These foundational Indigenous infrastructures need to function (harmonize) with outside jurisdictions (provincial, federal and international).
+Without harmonization, traditional Indigenous infrastructures will not function to provide end-stage programs capable of solving problems (such as sustainable economic development to end poverty).
+Harmonization identifies and removes barriers embedded in Canada's infrastructures that withhold Indigenous rights from being realized.
+This brought our work to focus on rebuilding traditional core infrastructures in harmony with Canada's infrastructures; a process that functionally reconciles Canada with its Indigenous Peoples.
 Missing core infrastructures that need to be rebuilt include trade and commerce, traditional food, education, health, resource management, justice, governance and community.
 With these infrastructures restored, Canada's Indigenous people can live traditional lives and take their place in the global system.
 To accomplish the rebuilding of lost culture-based core infrastructure we needed to know indigenous culture and have a process to guide the rebuilding.
 That process is meaningful consultation.

 Initial discussions regarding veterinary infrastructure included ensuring that traditional meat and fish diets were safe.
 Veterinary infrastructures provide for inspection, harvest, handling, processing, storage, packaging, shipping, and exporting protocols to ensure the safety of all animal products, including meat and fish.
 It was soon understood that a food inspection infrastructure would result in a food product that met retail safety standards.
 In this manner, a traditional food infrastructure would allow for the retail of traditional food to the economic benefit of First Nations.

 A pilot program model using surplus wild deer was developed.
 In this model, the management, harvest, and retail of surplus wild deer meat and deer by-products in a deer rich region are used to fuel culturally-defined tribal business development.
 The pilot surplus wild deer harvest model is used in conference, seminar, and workshop formats to identify missing infrastructures and roles needed to rebuild a traditional trade and commerce system.
 In this manner, sustainable economic development can be founded on traditional law and culture.
-The deer harvest-management aboriginal veterinary infrastructure model framework can be reproduced with any other species of surplus or nuisance wildlife in virtually any region of Canada.
-These wildlife harvest-management infrastructures and the traditional business framework pioneered by them form the infrastructure for other developing aboriginal industries (banking, logging, inland fisheries, etc.).
+The deer harvest-management Indigenous veterinary infrastructure model framework can be reproduced with any other species of surplus or nuisance wildlife in virtually any region of Canada.
+These wildlife harvest-management infrastructures and the traditional business framework pioneered by them form the infrastructure for other developing Indigenous industries (banking, logging, inland fisheries, etc.).

 Initial First Nation veterinary infrastructure discussions also focused on ensuring communities were safe from dog-related problems.
-We shared with aboriginal leaders how dog overpopulation negatively impacts community public health through dog bites, pack aggression, mauling deaths, zoonotic disease transmission, and animal suffering.
+We shared with Indigenous leaders how dog overpopulation negatively impacts community public health through dog bites, pack aggression, mauling deaths, zoonotic disease transmission, and animal suffering.
 Neglecting dog populations and their derivative problems has a negative psychological impact on children and is linked to subsequent violent offences within a community.
 Dog-related public health crises in Nation communities are a direct result of the lack of veterinary infrastructure and veterinary infrastructure-related services to First Nation communities.
-In Canada, there are no aboriginal humane societies or animal shelters and very limited access to animal control or veterinary services within aboriginal communities.
+In Canada, there are no Indigenous humane societies or animal shelters and very limited access to animal control or veterinary services within Indigenous communities.
 In fact, First Nation police themselves do not have the law enforcement infrastructures necessary to enforce reserve dog control bylaws or provincial and federal dog-related legislation.
 Dog-related problems on First Nations reserves are so severe that on-reserve dog bite incidents are 20-100 times above Canada’s national average and children under the age of eight living on-reserve are 18,000 percent more likely to be killed by a dog then children living off-reserve.